Miglia12/TLA_Project_2024/README.md

 ## Setting Up TLC

-To configure the TLCmodel checker for efficient state exploration, set the constants as follows:
+To configure the TLC model checker set the constants as follows:

 - **NULL**: Represents an empty memory slot.
 Set this to a model value.
 - **ACK**: Serves as a placeholder for acknowledgment signal.
 Set this to a model value.